-Axeria iard is an insurance company dedicated to brokerage.
-Based in Lyon, with offices in Bordeaux and Lille, as well as a branch to be opened in Romania in 2021, Axeria iard offers a range of simple and efficient products, mainly intended for professionals and companies to cover their risks.
+Axeria iard is a property and casualty insurance company headquartered in Lyon, with offices in Bordeaux and Lille and a branch opening in Romania in 2021.
+Axeria iard offers a range of efficient products, mainly designed to cover the risks of professionals and businesses.

-Axeria iard distributes its products exclusively through brokers.
-In 2022, Axeria is developing a new business line based on portfolio underwriting through partnerships in France and the European Economic Area in addition to its historical activity.
-This will be based on a product mix that will generate technical profits and ensure a healthy balance sheet.
+Axeria iard distributes its products exclusively via brokers.
+Since 2022, Axeria has been developing a new business line based on portfolio underwriting through partnerships in France and the European Economic Area under the Freedom of Services (FOS) or the Freedom of Establishment (FOE).